 As you explore, enjoy strolling musicians, local color and delicious Latin American cuisine and international offerings from dozens of San Pedro's great Downtown restaurants!

 Attention food vendors: If you are interested in participating in this year's Festival, the deadline to submit a food vendor application is October 1st.
 All applications will be reviewed prior to acceptance.
 Download the 2014 food vendor application here.

 Sacred Altar Exhibition and Competition

 Creating an altar to honor the dead is one of the most important parts of Dia de los Muertos.
 Altars can be heartfelt and humorous, simple or extravagant.
 In addition to deceased family members and friends altars are constructed for departed pets, celebrities, and historical figures.
 The Sacred Altar Exhibition and Competition will showcase a variety of perspectives within the Dia de los Muertos tradition.
 Cash prizes will be awarded to first, second, and third place winning entries.
-If you would like to participate in creating an altar, find more information here.
+The deadline to submit an altar application is October 1st.
+Download the 2014 altar application here.

 Altar of Remembrance – There will also be a community altar where anyone who has lost a loved one is invited to leave a picture, personal note or other small item of remembrance.

 A visit to the Festival wouldn't be complete without a visit to the Festival's Artists' Village.